 Please could you re-issue your invoice for services to Mr ….. and make it out to ……..
 Limited please?
 Without the Company being shown as the invoiced party our Accounts Payable department cannot pay your invoice.

-Firstly what does HMRC say?
-Well a starting point is the guidance note “VATSC92100”.
-It deals with ‘payment of another party’s legal costs’
+Firstly, what does HMRC say?
+Well, a starting point was the guidance note “VATSC92100”.
+It dealt with ‘payment of another party’s legal costs’ We think it is still useful although it has been archived by HMRC.

 It starts by saying what is and what is not within the scope of VAT and makes it clear that a transaction (such as a compromise agreement or settlement agreement) which ‘obliges one party to be responsible for the costs of the other relating to that transaction’ is within the scope of VAT ‘provided the transaction proceeds to completion’.
 This means that if the agreement is signed the solicitor’s legal costs are subject to VAT.